 The semester is primarily intended for students enrolled in Middle Eastern Studies (Faculty of Humanities) at Leiden University.
-If you are a second-year BA student in this program, the *exam committee* will determine whether you are eligible to come to Istanbul.
-If you are a student from another faculty or university and interested in this semester, please contact us directly (below) to check the possibilities.
+If you are a second-year BA student in this program, you are eligible to attend the NIT Semester.
+Please get in touch with the student advisor of your program to ask about prerequisites.

 This course will critically look at Turkey’s changing role in the region.
-The main objective is to let students acquire thorough knowledge on stability and change in the relationship between Turkey and the EU, MENA and the Balkan regions within a political historical context.
+The main objective is to let students acquire thorough knowledge on stability and change in the relationship between Turkey and the EU, MENA, and the Balkan regions within a political historical context.
 Attention will be given to contemporary trends in regional affairs, but also to complexities of the past.

 This course will explore different aspects of the process of social and cultural change in Turkey since the formation of the nation-state.
-Weekly meetings will be devoted lectures and discussions on issues such as modernization, Westernization, national identity, citizenship, ethnic and religious minorities, gender and secularism in Turkey.
+Weekly meetings will be devoted to lectures and discussions on issues such as modernization, Westernization, national identity, citizenship, ethnic and religious minorities, gender and secularism in Turkey.

 The language of instruction is English.
 Turkish language classes are offered at several levels, from near beginner to heritage speaker.
 At the start of the semester, the most appropriate level for each student will be assessed.

-We realize that you may have to wait for the results of your exams and resits of the first semester before you are given permission.
+We realize that you may have to wait for the results of your exams and resits of the first semester before you know for certain that you can join the semester.
 Nevertheless, whether you already have or are still waiting for permission, we recommend that you send us the NIT registration form as soon as possible.